1.9 Mathematical Induction

 - Assumption Step: Assume that the statement is true for $n=k$ (for some $k$).

-Logic of the Method: Roughly speaking, a mechanism is constructed where the outcome for $k$ is used to prove the next outcome for $k+1$.
-Step 1 switches on the mechanism.
+Roughly speaking, we construct a mechanism which uses the outcome for $k$, to prove the next outcome for $k+1$.
+Step 1 is necessary to switch on the mechanism!

-- Based on that, the outcome for $n=2$ is obtained.
+- Based on that, we obtain the next outcome for $n=2$.

-- Based on that, the outcome for $n=3$ is obtained, and so on.
+- Based on that, we obtain the next outcome for $n=3$, and so on (we automatically obtain the result for any $n$).

 3. Examples